 A researcher and his students have developed open source codes for a new mask and nose plug that uses smart technology to respond to a wearer’s breathing.
 And the best part?
 Anyone with a 3D printer at home could make their own.

-It’s a project the team started in early May as an effort to help the general public combat the COVID-19 epidemic.
+It’s a project the team started in early May as an effort to help the general public combat the COVID-19 pandemic.
 The masks and nose plugs are designed with an array of channels that include curved micropillars in each channel that move inward or outward as a person breathes.

 “The objective of the project was to develop 3D printable smart masks and nose plugs to prevent onward transmission of coronavirus from patients,” said Yijie Jiang, assistant professor in the Department of Mechanical and Energy Engineering.
 “The ‘smartness’ of the technology derives from the designed curved micropillars, whose curvatures will change in response to a person’s respiration.”